seemslegit42/aevonos/src/docs/Chaos-Cards.md

 - **Card**: Noctua's Gaze
   - **Cost**: 75 Ξ
   - **Description**: "Adopt the vision of Athena's owl.
 See clarity in the darkness."
-  - **System Effect**: Applies a `theme-noctuas-gaze` class to the root element, activating a "dark mode" that is pure black with text glowing in a soft, silver light.
+  - **System Effect**: Activates a pure black 'dark mode' that is pure black, with text glowing in a soft, silver light.
+All non-essential UI elements fade unless hovered over.
 - **Card**: Fractal Bloom
   - **Cost**: 100 Ξ
   - **Description**: "The universe's geometry, revealed in a flash.
 The math of nature, made manifest."